Nightingale (musical): Act 2

-The Narrators tell the audience how things have been throughout the last few years ("Entr'acte" / Beautiful Underscore").
+The Narrators tell the audience how things have been throughout the last few years ("Entr'acte" / "Beautiful Underscore").
 The Emperor gets a present from Japan that is a Mechanical Bird.
 The Courtiers prefer The Mechanical Bird over the real one, and the Little Girl lets it escape.
 The Emperor banishes the bird, and the Mechanical Bird replaces the real one ("The Mechanical Bird").
-The Emperor gets ill because the Mechanical Bird breaks down, and is only able to sing every year, and the Emperor is close to dying, when the Little Girl gifts the Emperor something ("Elegy").
-The Emperor opens the gift, and the gift is the real Nightingale!
+The Emperor becomes ill because the Mechanical Bird breaks down, and is only able to sing every year.
+When the Emperor is close to dying, the Little Girl gifts the Emperor something ("Elegy").
+The Emperor opens the gift, finding the real Nightingale.
 The Nightingale's song helps the Emperor live ("Finale").
 The Citizens celebrate the Nightingale ("How Beautiful (Reprise)").